Approaches To Validate Business Startup Ideas Through MVP

 Here’s an example of a prototype of an app.

-An MVP allows you to evaluate the market need and potential, and sheds light on how your prospects will perceive your product.
+An MVP allows you to evaluate the market need and potential and sheds light on how your prospects will perceive your product.

 Consider an example of the popular sharing platform Dropbox.
-Here we take 3 scenarios if we are to consider Dropbox as a POC, Prototype or Minimum Viable Product.
+Here we take 3 scenarios if we are to consider Dropbox as a POC, Prototype, or Minimum Viable Product.

 These two statistics make it quite clear that business owners would be looking for a secure file sharing solution.
-They can interview decision makers from startups or small businesses to determine how challenging it is to transfer files.
+They can interview decision-makers from startups or small businesses to determine how challenging it is to transfer files.

 The prototype of Dropbox could be a design wireframe that depicts how the app will look like.
-You can upload it on a tool like Invision App and share it to the stakeholders.
+You can upload it on a tool like Invision App and share it with the stakeholders.
 It will enlighten them about the usability of the tool and the basic features included therein.

-The MVP will be a usable version of Dropbox which will offer the users basic file sharing options.
+The MVP will be a usable version of Dropbox which will offer the users basic file-sharing options.
 You can launch it to some of the people from the target audience and gather their feedback.